Hot R&B/Hip-Hop Songs

 The Hot R&B/Hip-Hop Songs chart ranks the most popular R&B and hip hop songs in the United States and is published weekly by Billboard.
 Rankings are based on a measure of radio airplay, sales data, and streaming activity.
-The chart had 100 positions but was shortened to 50 positions in October 2012.
+The chart had 30 positions at its inception in 1958, growing to 60 by 1973, when it was expanded to 100.
+In October 2012, it was shortened to 50 positions.

 The chart is used to track the success of popular music songs in urban, or primarily African-American, venues.
-Dominated over the years at various times by jazz, rhythm and blues, doo-wop, rock and roll, soul, and funk, it is today dominated by contemporary R&B and hip hop.
+Dominated over the years at various times by jazz, blues, R&B, doo-wop, rock and roll, soul, and funk, it is today dominated by contemporary R&B and hip hop.
 Since its inception, the chart has changed its name many times in order to accurately reflect the industry at the time.

 History

 Beginning in 1942, Billboard published a chart of bestselling African-American music, first as the Harlem Hit Parade, then as Race Records.
 Then in 1949, Billboard began publishing a Rhythm and Blues chart, which entered "R&B" into mainstream lexicon.
 These three charts were consolidated into a single Hot R&B Singles chart in October 1958.

 From November 30, 1963, to January 23, 1965, there were no Billboard R&B singles charts.
 The "Hot R&B Singles" chart was discontinued when Billboard determined it unnecessary due to so much crossover of titles between the R&B and pop charts in light of the rise of Motown.
 The chart was reinstated as Hot Rhythm & Blues Singles on January 30, 1965.